seL4/docs/content_collections/_dependencies/sel4.md

 sudo apt-get install gcc-arm-linux-gnueabihf g++-arm-linux-gnueabihf
 ```

+**Cross-compiling for RISC-V targets**

 To build for RISC-V targets you will need a cross compiler:

 {% include risc-v.md %}

+**Builidng the seL4 manual**

-To build the seL4 manual, you will need the following LaTeX packages:
+If you would like to build the seL4 manual, you will need the following LaTeX pacakges:

 ```sh
 sudo apt-get install texlive texlive-latex-extra texlive-fonts-extra